 Click Save to return to the User form.

-The new user account that you created requires the ability to make API requests.
-This allows PagerDuty to create and action upon Incidents in ServiceNow.
-If your ServiceNow instance allows all users to perform REST API calls, providing the itil and the x_pd_integration.admin role should be sufficient.
+The newly created user account requires the ability to make API requests.
+This allows PagerDuty to create and take action on ServiceNow incidents.
+If your ServiceNow instance allows all users to perform REST API calls, providing the itil and the x_pd_integration.admin role are sufficient.

 A default PagerDuty user account has been created for ServiceNow to use.